 We indirectly support forest conservation by purchasing from lumber manufacturing companies who procure their raw materials from CAS-, ISO- and FSC-certified forests.
-We are also working to strengthen traceability by establishing a Wood Procurement Policy (see p.
-27).
+We are also working to strengthen traceability by establishing a Wood Procurement Policy (see "Toward a Sustainable Society").